 |(15% pa)||(18% pa, Loss in 8th Year)|

-Although Investor B consistently beat investor A for 9 years with 3% margin, however for the long run, Investor A outperforms investors B.
+Although Investor B consistently beat investor A for 9 years with a 3% margin, however for the long run, Investor A outperforms investor B.

-Investor A gets more returns than investor B at the end of 10th year.
+Investor A gets more returns than investor B at+ the end of the 10th year.

 Another important point to discuss here is that the loss is much harder to earn back.

 For example, Suppose you invested Rs 1,000 in stock and lost Rs 500.
 Here, the incurred loss is 50%.
 However, in order to get back your initial investment amount, you have to earn Rs 500 now by investing the remaining Rs 500.
 Overall, a return of 100% is required to cancel the loss of 50%.